 With AI-powered workflow optimization, all you have to do is set up the email variations and let the machine learning algorithm do its job.
-It is determining which email variation chain results in higher click-through (and consequently high conversion) rate.
+It is determining which email variation chain results in a higher click-through (and consequently high conversion) rate.

 The algorithm starts out just like you would do it manually: 50% sending weight for variation A, and variation B for each email, but then the magic happens: